 Why did God deliberately close Hannah’s womb?
-This writing will discuss only the birth of Samuel, Israel’s last judge (Acts 13:20), and the first prophet whom God used to anoint the first 2 kings of Israel, Saul, and David.
+This writing will only focus on the birth of Samuel, who was Israel’s last judge (Acts 13:20) and the first prophet God used to anoint the first two kings of Israel, Saul and David.

-But Hannah, like most of the wives of Bible characters, was originally described as barren, without a child.
-The Bible even mentions that God himself closed the womb, 1 Samuel 1:5 ESV, though the LORD had closed her womb.
-It should be noted that the verse in the Indonesian version (and even in the Bible Basic English) gives a wrong impression.
+However, like many wives of Bible characters, Hannah was initially described as barren, without a child.
+The Bible even mentions that God himself closed her womb, as stated in 1 Samuel 1:5 ESV, “but to Hannah, he gave a double portion, because he loved her, though the LORD had closed her womb.”
+It should be noted that the Indonesian version (and even the Bible Basic English) gives a wrong impression by using the word “only.”
 Even though he loved Hannah, he gave Hannah only one part, because the LORD had closed her womb.
-In many different translations it is stated that to Hannah, her husband Elkanah gave 2 portions, a double portion, because of his love for her.
-Or in the KJV translation, it said a worthy portion, the word worthy shows that although it was only one portion, it is the best portion that her husband gave because of his love for her.
-Maybe the word only in Indonesian translation shouldn’t be there.
+In many different translations, it is stated that Hannah’s husband, Elkanah, gave her two portions, a double portion, because of his love for her.
+In the KJV translation, it is said a “worthy” portion, indicating that although it was only one portion, it was the best portion that her husband gave because of his love for her.
+Perhaps the word “only” in the Indonesian translation should be removed.

-Yes, just like Sarai, Rebekah, Rachel, Hannah was also barren, they couldn’t have children.
-What is even more puzzling is that her inability to have children is part of God’s deliberate act of closing her womb.
-Why is that?
-And apparently, because she couldn’t have children, Elkanah then had a reason to remarry.
-1 Samuel 1:2, indicates that Peninnah was mentioned only after Hannah.
-To make things worse, Peninnah, who gave birth to Elkanah’s children, always hurt her heart.
-Another translation states that Peninah always tortured her cruelly (by word of mouth) and never let Hannah forget that God had made her childless.
-A rivalry, a classic competition between 2 women.
+Similar to Sarai, Rebekah, and Rachel, Hannah was also barren and unable to have children.
+What is even more puzzling is that her inability to have children was part of God’s deliberate act of closing her womb.
+The reason behind this remains unclear.
+Furthermore, Elkanah had a reason to remarry because Hannah could not bear him children, as stated in 1 Samuel 1:2.
+Peninnah, who gave birth to Elkanah’s children, was mentioned only after Hannah.
+To make things worse, Peninnah always hurt Hannah’s heart and even tortured her cruelly with her words, never letting Hannah forget that God had made her childless.
+This led to a rivalry and classic competition between the two women.

-Samuel came from the tribe of Levi, although his family lived in the mountainous area of Ephraim, of the sons of the Kohathites: Heman the singer the son of Joel, son of Samuel, son of Elkanah, son of Jeroham, son of Eliel, son of Toah, was a descendant of Levi from the Kohath clan, the second son of Levi.
-1 Chronicles 6:26-35.
-Yes, Levi did not inherit the land of the nation of Israel because they were a tribe that served God’s temple, the tabernacle of Moses.
-But they got cities where they could live and raise livestock.
-Numbers 35:1-8.
-Samuel himself came from the descendants of Aminadab (Yizhar), the 2nd son of Kehat, 1 Chronicles 6:18, 22.
-Meanwhile, the priest Eli came from the descendant of Itamar, his son was Harun, the son of Amram, the 1st son of Kehat.
-And Kohath was the second son of Levi.
-1 Chronicles 6:16.
+Samuel belonged to the tribe of Levi, although his family lived in the mountainous area of Ephraim.
+He was a descendant of Heman the singer, who was from the Kohath clan, the second son of Levi.
+Heman was the son of Joel, who was the son of Samuel, who was the son of Elkanah, who was the son of Jeroham, who was the son of Eliel, who was the son of Toah.
+This lineage is recorded in 1 Chronicle 6:26-35.
+Although the tribe of Levi did not inherit any land in Israel, they were given cities where they could live and raise livestock, as stated in Numbers 35:1-8.
+Samuel himself came from the descendants of Aminadab (Yizhar), the second son of Kehat, as recorded in 1 Chronicle 6:18, 22.
+Meanwhile, Eli the priest was a descendant of Itamar, and his son was Harun, who was the son of Amram, the first son of Kehat.
+Kohath was the second son of Levi, as mentioned in 1 Chronicle 6:16.

 Back to Samuel’s mother, Hannah, why did God deliberately close her womb?
 1 Samuel 1:5-6.
 Isn’t He the God who does not tempt men, James 1:13, for God cannot be tempted with evil, and he himself tempts no one?
 Nor did He plan evil against us, Jeremiah 29:11, to give you a future and a hope.